Complex Hyperbolic Triangle Groups of Type $[m,m,0;3,3,2]$: Compression property

 \section{Compression property}

 Let $C_1,C_2,C_3$ be chains in~$\calN$ as in the previous section.
 Let $\iota_k$ be the minimal complex reflection of order~$n_k$ in the chain~$C_k$ for $k=1,2,3$.
 We will assume that $n_3=2$.
-To prove the discreteness of the group $\<\iota_1,\iota_2,\iota_3\>$ we will use the following discreteness criterion discussed in \cite{WyssGall}:
+To prove the discreteness of the group $\<\iota_1,\iota_2,\iota_3\>$ we will use the following version of Klein's combination theorem discussed in \cite{WG}:

 \begin{proposition}